Intake status: Closed – Expressions of Interest are not currently being accepted.

 GreenSTEM is an entrepreneurial pilot program for Science, Technology, Engineering, and Math (STEM) Masters and Ph.D. graduates.
-The 2-year program enables entrepreneurship and provides a two-year commercialization runway for “hard technology” companies involved in science-based innovation that:
+The pilot program enables entrepreneurship and provides a two-year commercialization runway for “deep technology” companies involved in science-based innovation that:

 - is expensive